 Institutional Review Board (IRB)

 Many anthropology research projects involve human research participants, and are therefore subject to review by the Penn Institutional Review Board.
 You can read more on the Penn IRB website under Guidance for Student Researchers.
 Penn IRB also offers a Student Guidance Manual.
 If your research involves human research participants, you must complete the CITI Training for Human Research.
 Then, you will need to submit your research protocols to the Penn IRB before your project is underway.
-The IRB will review your project and request changes, if needed.
+The IRB offers IRB 101 trainings throughout the year that walk submitters through Penn's submission process.
+After you submit, the IRB will review your project and request changes, if needed.
 Research that does not need IRB review may include archaeological projects or those entirely based upon museum collections and/or archives.
-If unsure, ask your research advisor and the Undergraduate Chair, or reach out directly to the Penn IRB Student Research Analyst.
+If unsure, please review the Is IRB Review Required guidance.
+Contact the Penn IRB with any follow-up questions you may have.

 ScholarlyCommons is a repository for the scholarly output of researchers at the University of Pennsylvania.
 It promotes dissemination of their work, and preserves it in a freely-accessible, long-term archive.
 ScholarlyCommons allows researchers and other interested readers anywhere in the world to learn about and keep up to date with Penn scholarship.
 Take a look at the Penn Anthropology archive of senior theses, In Situ (our undergraduate journal), and Anthrofest (our undergraduate research conference).